 Students Build Career Profile Heavy Duty Mechanic Food badges: Tech, Sales and Support Services Processing and Manufacturing Holland Code: Build It is the neglect of timely repair that makes rebuilding necessary.
 Richard Whately, Philosopher Greg Young’s Equipment Inc. In A Nutshell I work with large vehicles and equipment- often fixing mechanical breakdowns, electrical problems, and hydraulic issues.
-I can take apart an engine, clean it, fix, it, then put it back together again.
+I can take apart an engine, clean it, fix it, then put it back together again.
 I often have to find the problems in the machines or equipment, document what is wrong, assess the parts around it, then fix the issue.
 Swipe Potential Salary Range $46,000 - $96,000 Annually Which provinces would this job be in?
 AB Alberta BC British Columbia MB Manitoba NB New Brunswick NL Newfoundland & Labrador NS Nova Scotia NU Nunavut NWT Northwest Territories ON Ontario PEI Prince Edward Island QC Quebec SK Saskwatchewan YT Yukon Territories I spend time both in the shop where I can do small repairs, and on a jobsite where I can fix equipment and machinery that is too big to be moved.
 Both environments are energetic and loud!
 Workplace Indoor / Outdoor Job Requirements & Duties Troubleshoot and identify problems Repair or replace parts that are broken Use computerized equipment to read codes and diagnose issues Test vehicles or equipment after repair to check if they function properly Clean and maintain equipment Understand engines and fuel systems for many types of machinery Education & Training Heavy Duty Mechanics should have a high school diploma, a technical college diploma, or have their full journeyman trade certification.
 Those who have their trades journeyman certification can complete a Red Seal exam to become nationally recognized in their trade and be able to practice anywhere in Canada.
 100all Job Outlook Over the next ten years a labour shortage is expected to continue- many employers will struggle to fill positions with skilled and qualified workers.
 This means there will likely be job opportunities for workers who meet certification requirements.
 Related School Subjects Practical Applied Arts Career Education What words come to mind when thinking about this career?
 Engine Vehicles Communication Parts Important Skills Physical Being a mechanic is very physial work.
 It involves a lot of lifting and working with heavy tools and parts.
-Mechanical Most of my days are spend with equipment and machines; it's obviously very important to enjoy mechanics and feel comfortable working around machinery Analytical Thinking People will bring me a broken machine, and I need to be able to figure out what's wrong with it.
+Mechanical Most of my days are spent with equipment and machines; it's very important to enjoy mechanics and feel comfortable working around machinery.
+Analytical Thinking People will bring me a broken machine, and I need to be able to figure out what's wrong with it.
 Being an analytical thinker helps me work step by step to figure it out.
 Artboard 32@5x Problem Solving Knowing what's wrong with a piece of equipment is half the battle; coming up with a creative and cost-efficient solution for the problem is the other half.
-Swipe The Best Things About This Job Are… Pays Well Helps Others Independent Work Own Boss Work Changes Daily Problem Solving Similar Careers Welder Carpenter Agriculture Equipment Technician Agriculture Engineer Helpful Links WorkBC - Heavy-duty equipment mechanics (NOC 7312) Occupations in Alberta - Heavy Equipment Technician Heavy Equipment and Truck and Transport Technician Careers in Construction - Heavy-Duty Equipment Mechanic Career Glossary Hydraulic Troubleshoot References Heavy Duty Mechanic Salary in Canada.
+Swipe The Best Things About This Job Are… Pays Well Helps Others Independent Work Own Boss Work Changes Daily Problem Solving Similar Careers Welder Carpenter Agricultural Equipment Technician Agricultural Engineer Helpful Links WorkBC - Heavy-duty equipment mechanics (NOC 7312) Occupations in Alberta - Heavy Equipment Technician Heavy Equipment and Truck and Transport Technician Careers in Construction - Heavy-Duty Equipment Mechanic snapAG- Grain Farming Technology Career Glossary Hydraulic Troubleshoot References Heavy Duty Mechanic Salary in Canada.
 (No Date).
 Heavy Duty Equipment Mechanic.
 (No Date).
 Heavy Equipment Mechanic in Canada.
 (2020).
 Disclaimer All career information has been gathered from a variety of sources and compiled to provide a general idea as to what each career could entail.
 Agriculture in the Classroom Canada is committed to doing our best to ensure the information is current and reliable.
 However, we will not be liable for the accuracy of the information.
 Please contact us if you notice errors or would like to provide feedback.